senzhaocode/ScaR/README.md

       # The number of threads for running in parallel.

       --anno ~/reference/ \
-      # Set input path of genomic data and annotation
+      # Set the path of genomic data and annotation

       --output ~/examples/output/ \
       # Output directory

       --scaffold ~/examples/input/RCC1_ABHD12B_scaff_seq.fa \
-      # Fusion scaffold sequences, users can extract these breakpoint sequences from raw output files of de novo fusion finders (e.g. deFuse, fusioncatcher, SOAPfuse).
-A list of candidate sequences in fasta format are accepted.
+      # Fusion scaffold sequences, users can extract the breakpoint sequences from outputs of de novo fusion finders (e.g. deFuse, fusioncatcher, SOAPfuse).
+Candidate sequences in fasta format are accepted.
       # For instance:
       #	>alt_0
       #	XXXXXXXXXXXXXXXXXX|YYYYYYYYYYYYYYYY
       #	>alt_1
       #	XXXXXXXXXXXXXXXXXX*YYYYYYYYYYYYYYY
       # NOTE: 1.
 It only accepts '*' or '|' as a separator for breakpoint sequences.
-Sequences 'XXXXXXXXXXX' and 'YYYYYYYYY' should correspond to geneA and geneB, respectively.
+'XXXXXXXXXXX' and 'YYYYYYYYY' correspond to the sequences from geneA and geneB, respectively.
       #       2. In order to ensure the specificity of breakpoint sequences matching to the reference, we recommend that 'XXXXXXXX' and 'YYYYYYYY' should be at least 20 bp.
       #       3. In general, the breakpoint sequences are composed of cDNAs (i.e. exon region).
 If users would like to detect the fusion sequences including intron/intergenic region, they have to set user-defined reference sequences , please see the usage of parameter "--user_ref".